South Bend International Airport: History

 In the early days, South Bend's main airport was Cadet Field in present-day Granger.
 Vincent Hugo Bendix, founder of Bendix Aviation, bought land northwest of South Bend in 1929 to provide air service closer to the city.
 Bendix Municipal Airport opened in 1933.

 Bendix Airport was later called St. Joseph County Airport, then Michiana Regional Transportation Center.
-The airport was renamed South Bend Regional Airport on January 1, 2000, to help identify the airport, many travelers not knowing the meaning of Michiana (taken from "Michigan" and "Indiana").
+The airport was renamed South Bend Regional Airport on January 1, 2000, later South Bend International Airport on April 23, 2014, to help identify the airport, many travelers not knowing the meaning of Michiana (taken from "Michigan" and "Indiana").

 The April 1957 OAG shows 10 weekday departures on North Central, 9 on United, 6 on Lake Central and 3 on TWA.
 North Central Airlines merged with Southern Airways on July 1, 1979, commencing operations with Republic from South Bend.

 Until the 1980s the airport had four runways; in the 1950s runway 9 was 5000 ft, runways 6 (now taxiway A-3) and 12 (now taxiway A-4) were 4000 ft and the 3059-ft runway 18 connected the west ends of runways 6 and 12.
 In 1963-65 runway 9 was extended to 6000 ft.
 In January 1967 SBN got its first scheduled jets, United Caravelles flying Chicago O'Hare-South Bend-Fort Wayne-Newark and back.

 On April 23, 2014, the St. Joseph County Airport Authority announced the airport was changing its name from South Bend Regional Airport to South Bend International Airport.
 The Airport Authority has had conversations with two airlines interested in providing service to Mexico and the Bahamas and indicated that it was looking at service to Toronto, Ireland and Europe.
 As part of the change, the airport will begin a $3 million (USD) project to construct a general aviation facility and a border customs area, to be financed through federal, state and airport funds.

+On September 29, 2023, the U.S. Department Of Transportation awarded 20 grants under the Small Community Air Service Development Program ("Small Community Program" or "SCASDP") benefitting communities in 16 states to assist with the implementation of the air service initiatives proposed in their grant applications.
+Of these grants, South Bend was awarded $750,000 to expand its route network to the West Coast (Los Angeles or San Francisco) or expand routes to Washington DC.